 Once the corn tortilla ingredients have been combined, you want to bring the dough together with your hands so that all of the flour has been incorporated evenly with the warm water.

+Finding a tortilla press is easy.
 The one I’m using was given to me as a gift but you can purchase this high quality, popular tortilla press online.

 The best way to prevent sticking is to line the tortilla press with wax paper or plastic wrap.